 If any EWSNetwork consultant, licensee or representative requires any changes to a document the EWSNetwork consultant, licensee or representative is to make the changes and submit to EWSNetwork Head Office a minimum of 3 business days prior to event, posting, etc.

-EWSNetwork will review and approve changes and send final proof back to the consultant, licensee or representative for use.
+EWSNetwork will review and approve changes and send a final proof back to the consultant, licensee or representative for use.

 Document Creation